Char I - The Chaos and The Calm

 The last thing she heard before she blacked out was her mother screaming.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Chris MortonWrite a Review